Vidhi-1907/READme-TBG/README.md

 # Avengers Text-Based Adventure Game

-## DescriptionEmbark on a thrilling mission with your favorite Avengers hero in the "Avengers Text-Based Adventure Game."
+# Description: Embark on a thrilling mission with your favorite Avengers hero in the "Avengers Text-Based Adventure Game."
 In this interactive game, you will choose to play as Iron Man, Thor, or Captain America  to thwart a villain's devious plans.
 Your decisions will influence the narrative and the outcome of the game, providing a unique adventure each time you play.
 Prepare to defend the world and ensure its safety against imminent threats!

 # Getting Started